mnichangxin/repo-git-downloader/README.md

 The `direct` option allow to download a `*.zip` file of respository.

+**Notes: If you use ssh, you must generate ssh ECDSA key at git repository**

 ##### dist

 It identifies the location of the download.
 Default is current directory(`./`).
 You can define absolute paths and relative paths.